tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 {% include associate_rq_pdu.html %}

-One caveat: even after a successful association, some implementations use the User Identity information to scope DIMSE-level authorization — so "associated" doesn't always mean "full access."
-Your C-FIND might return nothing, or your C-STORE might get refused, based on who you authenticated as.
+One caveat: even after a successful association, some implementations use the AE Title or User Identity information to scope DIMSE-level authorization — so "associated" doesn't always mean "full access."
+Your C-FIND might return nothing, or your C-STORE might get refused, based on which AE Title or User Identity credentials were negotiated.

 ## Why This Matters